hobbit-project/DEBS-2018/README.md

 2) input parameters (like QueryType), which will be send to benchmarking system from the benchmark.

 ## FAQ
-If `checkHealth()` methods hangs up, then search for the errors (via Ctrl+F) in console output.
-Components execution is parallel, so errors may be shown not in the bottom ot the output.

 Feel free to ask any questions regading the DEBS Grand Challenge 2018 under the [Issues](https://github.com/hobbit-project/DEBS-GC-2018/issues) tab.